-If we go back a year, to spring 2013, we’ll find that Dolce & Gabbana presented their outstanding fall 2013 ready-to-wear collection that was highly influenced by religion: Sicily’s Cathedral of Monreale’s Byzantine and Venetian mosaics, to be exact.
+If we go back a year, to spring 2013.
+We will find that Dolce & Gabbana presented their outstanding fall 2013 ready-to-wear collection.
+That was highly influenced by religion.
+Sicily’s Cathedral of Monreale’s Byzantine and Venetian mosaics, to be exact.
 Several of their dresses displayed intricate mosaic designs found in the cathedral.

-Now, if we fast forward to this spring, for fall 2014, some religious influence was seen in the KTZ collection, as well as in the Thomas Browne’s runway show and collection.
+Now, if we fast forward to this spring, for fall 2014.
+Some religious influence was seen in the KTZ collection.
+As well as in the Thomas Browne’s runway show and collection.
 KTZ took a more subtle approach with several robe-like and hooded pieces.
 As for Thom Browne, his runway show was like being in a church, filled with pews.
 The Chelsea loft transformation was quite impressive.

-So are the two really relevant?
-If you really think about it – yes, they can be.
-The two are globally recognized.
-In the fashion world you have several styles and looks that can be considered fashionable, while being completely different.
-At the end of the day though, the ultimate goal is to make a statement with what you wear and how you wear it.
-Same can be said about religion.
-There are several religions that are practiced differently, yet each is spiritual in its own.
+If you think about it – yes, they can be.
+The two are globally recognized in the fashion world.
+You have several styles and looks that can consider fashionable and while being completely different.
+At the end of the day though.
+The ultimate goal is to make a statement with what you wear and how you wear it.
+Same said about religion and religious beliefs.
+There are several religious groups or religious institutions that practiced differently.
+Yet each is spiritual in its own.
 The end purpose?
-To have faith in God, no matter how you worship him.
+To have faith in God, no matter how you worship him or what religious practice we do.
 Now, will these trends actually stick around?
-I’m going to say that they’ll slowly start to fade and blend in with the several new trends and prints that are coming up this spring and summer.
+I’m going to say that they’ll slowly start to fade and blend in with the several new trends and prints.
+And that is coming up this spring and summer.

 Check out my previous article “Embrace The Beauty Your Ethnicity Brings You!”